grnet/snf-vmcatcher/README.md

              If not given, then all VM images given in the list are enqueued.
         * -image-list-url
              The URL of the image list.
 You can use an http(s) or file URL.
+          -token
+             The Personal Access Token (from https://appdb.egi.eu) to use for protected image lists & images

     dequeue      Dequeue one message from RabbitMQ and register the corresponding VM instance
       Usage: dequeue [options]